 Besides its beautifully well-preserved houses, Henningsvær’s best-known feature is probably its soccer stadium – the Henningsvær Idrettslag Stadion – a simple, artificial pitch that hosts amateur local games against a dramatic backdrop of rugged mountains, narrow islets, and dazzling blue water (visitors: keep in mind that there are no stands or seats).

 Things to do

 Henningsvær has some wonderful local art galleries, with the most iconic being the waterfront Kaviar Factory, which has its roots in caviar production in the 1920s.
 After several decades producing fish paste and other seafood products, the striking white building was taken over by the renowned Scandinavian art collectors, Venke and Rolf Hoff in 2006.
-Today, it’s a well-known centre for both Nordic and international contemporary art, with a focus on up-and-coming artists.
+Today, it’s a well-known center for both Nordic and international contemporary art, with a focus on up-and-coming artists.
 Art enthusiasts should also swing by Galleri Lofotens Hus (or Hus Gallery), which houses the largest collection of paintings in Northern Norway and is informally known as the national gallery of the region.
-Visit Engelskmannsbrygga, an arts and crafts centre, for an intimate look at local ceramics and glassblowing.
+Visit Engelskmannsbrygga, an arts and crafts center, for an intimate look at local ceramics and glassblowing.

 Much like the rest of Lofoten, there’s no shortage of outdoor activities here: hiking, diving, snorkelling, kayaking, birdwatching, boating, and, of course, Henningsvær’s core industry: fishing.
 Rock climbing is especially popular along the mountainous coastline.